-The impact that COVID-19 will have on our consolidated financial statements throughout 2020 remains uncertain and ultimately will be dictated by the length and severity of the pandemic, as well as the economic recovery and federal, state and local government actions taken in response.
+The impact that COVID-19 will have on our consolidated financial statements throughout 2020 remains uncertain and ultimately will be dictated by the length and severity of the pandemic, which is increasing in many parts of the United States, as well as the economic recovery and federal, state and local government actions taken in response.
 We will continue to evaluate the nature and extent of these potential impacts to our business and consolidated financial statements.